medplum/medplum/packages/docs/docs/tutorials/bots/bot-secrets.md

 ## Introduction

-- Bots can be used to connect to 3rd party services via API
-- Often, this involves reading sensitive data, such as API keys
-- To avoid hard-coding this sensitive data in your Bot code, Medplum provides the ability to store secret data on the Bot Resource
+One of the use cases for Bots is to connect to 3rd-party APIs, which often involves using sensitive data, such as API keys.
+To avoid hard-coding these keys, Medplum provides the ability to store secrets in your Project.

-- The advantage of this is
+The advantage of handling secrets this way is:

-  - avoiding leaking keys to unauthorized users
+- It avoids leaking keys to unauthorized users
-  - Ability to use different keys for development and production projects
+- You can use different keys for in different projects.
+For example, you might have a "development" project to prototype your integration, and a "production" that serves your customers.

 ## Saving Secrets